-There is an ongoing issue with staff's continual use of the f: drive over approved recordkeeping systems.
-This issue is being addressed regularly at staff meetings and via internal correspondence.
+With an ongoing issue with the staff's continual use of the f: drive over approved recordkeeping systems staff meetings and internal correspondence is used to remind staff of their record keeping obligations.

 7 SRC Standard 6: Outsourced Functions

 The purpose of this Standard, established under Section 61(1)(b) of the State Records Act 2000, is to define principles and standards governing contracts or arrangements entered into by State organisations with persons to perform any aspect of record keeping for the organisation.